A Plus Tard

-A Plus Tard (foaled 6 February 2014) is a French-bred thoroughbred racehorse competing in National Hunt racing.
+A Plus Tard (foaled 6 February 2014) is a retired French-bred thoroughbred racehorse who competed in National Hunt racing.

 Career

 A Plus Tard was bred in France by Mme Henri Devin and raced five times in the country in 2017 and 2018, never finishing outside of the top three.
 A Plus Tard won twice, at Saint-Brieuc and Auteuil.
 In May 2018, A Plus Tard was gelded and in October of that year the horse was sold privately to Cheveley Park Stud and moved to Henry De Bromhead in Ireland.

 A Plus Tard made his debut for the new owner and trainer combination at Gowran Park in November 2018, finishing second in a 2m4f chase.
 The following month, taking victory at Naas before finishing second in a Grade 3 at Punchestown.
 A Plus Tard had a first Cheltenham Festival victory in March 2019, winning the Close Brothers Novices' Handicap Chase.
 He would finish third in the Grade 1 Dooley Insurance Group Champion Novice Chase the following month at Punchestown.

 A Plus Tard won his first Grade 1 at Leopardstown in December 2019, in the Paddy's Rewards Club "Loyalty's Dead, Live For Rewards" Chase.
 A return to Cheltenham in March yielded third in the Ryanair Chase behind eventual winner, Min.
 In December 2020, A Plus Tard returned to Leopardstown and won the Grade 1 Savills Chase before making a Cheltenham Gold Cup debut finishing second behind Minella Indo.

 After a lengthy off-season break, A Plus Tard returned at Haydock in November winning the Betfair Chase.
 At Leopardstown, he was beaten second in the Savills Chase by Galvin.
-In March, A Plus Tard returned to Cheltenham and won the Cheltenham Gold Cup by 15 lengths.
+In March, A Plus Tard returned to Cheltenham and, ridden by Rachael Blackmore, won the Cheltenham Gold Cup by 15 lengths from Minella Indo.
+With no wins in his next four starts, his retirement was announced in January 2024.